erikw/restic-automatic-backup-scheduler/README.md

 Note, you can use any restic's supported [storage backends](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html).
 The setup should be similar, but you will have to use other configuration variables to match your backend of choice.

 ## Project Scope
-**Update** this project is feature complete (see reasoning below).
+**Update:** this project is feature complete (see reasoning below).
 Only bug fixes wull be accepted.
 Feel free to fork if you want to add more features; forking vase was the initial scope of this project!

 The scope for this is not to be a full-fledged super solution that solves all the problems and all possible setups.
 The aim is to be a hackable code base for you to start sewing up the perfect backup solution that fits your requirements!